-Our current members include some seriously good photographers alongside near beginners, all with one aim – to improve at their hobby in an enjoyable atmosphere.
+Our members range from some seriously good photographers to near beginners, all with one aim – to improve at their hobby in an enjoyable atmosphere.
 Whatever your level of expertise, type of equipment, or particular photographic interests, you will be very welcome at our meetings.
 You don’t even have to own a camera to become a member; just have an interest in photography!

 Meetings start at 8.00 p.m. and finish at around 10.00 p.m.

 For more information on becoming a member, see our Membership page.